 Dining in Port Douglas is made all the better if you can find a restaurant with a good view.
 A delicious dinner of local seafood or a modern Australian dish is always enhanced by a wonderful sea view, don’t you think?
 We have a few Port Douglas restaurants to share with you, where you can …

-There are many things to do in Port Douglas Australia and near this pretty Australian resort town.
+There are many things to do in Port Douglas Australia and others near this pretty Australian resort town.
 Most visitors take trips to the Great Barrier Reef and Low Isles for snorkelling and scuba diving.
 Then there are natural attractions like the Daintree rainforest and Mossman Gorge to explore.
-This post lists the best activities, day …
+This post lists the best activities, …

 Port Douglas Queensland Australia is a beautiful, up-market resort town with easy access to the Great Barrier Reef and Daintree Rainforest.
 It’s a dream destination for families with kids with many safe, beautiful, outdoor things to do.
 We’ve called it home since our kids were toddlers, babies really.
 If you’ve not had a chance to …